Unified Registries

 - finally, we add a listener for our common setup, which runs the rest of our mod's code once the registries have been created and are thus accessible by the rest of our mod

-Suppliers and Usage Example
+Deferred Registries and Usage Example

 In order to register content, you will use UnifiedRegistries in order to register your content in a way that is compatible with both mod loaders, without requiring extra effort on your part.
 As such, we will not use vanilla (fabric) or neoforge registries, and instead create our own.

-public static UnifiedRegistries.Items ITEMS = UnifiedRegistries.Items.create(ModName.MOD_ID);Once we add the above, we can simply register our content normally.
-If you're coming from NeoForge, you're familiar with using Suppliers, however Fabric-familiar developers should be aware that all registries use a Supplier in order to remain compatible with NeoForge's staged system, which in practice means that you'll need to use .get() every time you want to access your content in the rest of your project.
+public static UnifiedRegistries.Items ITEMS = UnifiedRegistries.Items.create(ModName.MOD_ID);Once we create our mod-specific registry, we can simply register our content normally.
+If you're coming from NeoForge, you're familiar with using deferred holders, however Fabric-familiar developers should be aware that all registries use a Supplied<> in order to remain compatible with NeoForge's staged system, which directly provides a resource key whilst deferring direct access of registered content to .get() and .holder() in order to ensure content is only accessed directly after the registry stage.

-public static final Supplier<Item> EXAMPLE_ITEM = ITEMS.register("example_item",
+public static final SuppliedItem EXAMPLE_ITEM = ITEMS.register("example_item",

 Item::new,